 - Gemcutting increases your Jewelcrafting skill by 5.

-- Gift of the Naaru is a short cast with a 3-minute cooldown that heals over time.
-Because it is free, it can be occasionally useful, and being on the Holy school allows you to cast it in PvP even while Nature-locked.
+- Gift of the Naaru is an instant cast spell with a 3-minute cooldown that heals over time.
+Because it is free, it can be occasionally useful, and being on the Holy school allows you to cast it in PvP even while interrupted on Nature.

-- Inspiring Presence increases your party's chance to hit with spells by 1%.
+- Heroic Presence increases your party's chance to Hit by 1%.

 - Shadow Resistance increases your Shadow Resistance by 10.